KhartesViewer/scroll2zarr/README.md

-There are a number of options that modify the default behavior, but before I list them, I need to give you a little more background on zarr and OME-Zarr.
+There are a number of options that modify the default behavior, but before I list them, you need to have a little more background information on zarr and OME-Zarr.

 In the zarr data format, the data volume is decomposed into 'chunks', which are 3D rectangles of data.
 Zarr provides many ways to store these chunks, but for the case we are interested in, each chunk is stored in a separate file;
-these files provide rapid access to data anywhere in the volume.
+these files thus provide rapid access to data anywhere in the volume.
 All chunks are the same size.
 A typical chunk size is 128x128x128 voxels, but chunks can be non-cubical; 137x67x12, for